moov-io/iso8583/README.md

 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to get started!
 Check out our [issues for first time contributors](https://github.com/moov-io/iso8583/contribute) for something to help out with.

-This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go v1.14 or higher.
+This project uses [Go Modules](https://go.dev/blog/using-go-modules) and Go v1.18 or newer.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/iso8583/releases/latest) as well.
 We highly recommend you use a tagged release for production.

 ## Related projects
 As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful: